-The grievant, "a non-preference eligible excepted service (NEES) employee," worked at the VCS.
-Initial Award at 2.
-The Agency removed her from her VCS position for misconduct.
-Id.
+The grievant, a non-preference eligible excepted service (NEES) employee, worked at the VCS.
+Award at 1.
+The Agency removed her from her position for being absent without leave and "having excessive absenteeism."
+Id. at 3.
 The Union filed a grievance concerning the grievant's removal.
 Id.
 The matter was unresolved and was submitted to arbitration.
-Id. at 3.
-The parties stipulated to the following issues: (1) does the grievant, a VCS employee appointed under § 7802(e),1 "have the right to challenge her removal under the negotiated grievance procedure of the [p]arties' . . . [a]greement" as a matter of law; (2) "[w]as the removal of [the grievant] for just cause?
-If not, what [was] the proper remedy?"
-Id.
+At the hearing, the Agency argued that the issue was not arbitrable because the grievant, a VCS employee appointed under 38 U.S.C. § 7802(e), had no right to challenge her removal under the negotiated grievance procedure of the parties' agreement.
+Id. at 4.
+The